 The spinal cord consists of the nerves which connect the brain with the body, and is located in the spinal canal.
 The spinal canal lies inside the human vertebral column or spine, which is formed by all the vertebrae, the intervertebral discs and ligaments - (More information, including pictures, on the human spinal cord can be found here.)

-Spinal cord injuries (SCI's) have the potential to cause both loss of sensation and movement below the site of injury in persons who experience them.
+Spinal cord injuries have the potential to cause both loss of sensation and movement below the site of injury in persons who experience them.
 People may experience a spinal cord injury through trauma to the spine; for example in either a fall, or through a car accident.

 People may experience a spinal cord injury which is either incomplete or complete.

 In persons who have experienced an incomplete spinal cord injury, they may have some level of both feeling and movement remaining below the site of their injury.
 Persons with SCI may experience additional issues involving control of urination and bowel movements.
-People who have spinal cord injuries involving their neck many times require specific devices in order to assist them with breathing.
+People who have spinal cord injuries involving their neck many times require specific devices to assist them with breathing.

 Terms such as, 'Paraplegia,' 'Quadriplegia,' and, 'Tetraplegia,' are used to describe medical conditions associated with persons who have experienced a spinal cord injury.
-The terms are used in classifications based on the level and severity of the injury the person has sustained and the affect on their limbs.
-Persons who live with SCI often find a need to change aspects of both the home and work environments in order to accommodate their disability; however, they continue to live fulfilling and productive lives.
+The terms are used in classifications based on the level and severity of the injury the person has sustained and the effect on their limbs.
+Persons who live with SCI often find a need to change aspects of both the home and work environments to accommodate their disability; however, they continue to live fulfilling and productive lives.

 Common Causes of Spinal Cord Injuries

-Car accidents are a common cause of SCI - where the spine breaks and exerts pressure on or tears all or a part of the spinal cord; however, there are a number of other causes.
+Car accidents are a common cause of SCI - where the spine breaks and exerts pressure on or tears all or a part of the spinal cord; however, there are many other causes.
 Sports injuries, falls, and gunshot wounds are other causes of SCI's.
 Diseases such as Spina Bifida, Polio, Transverse Myelitis, and Friedreich's Ataxia also cause spinal cord injuries.
-Damage done to the person's spinal cord may be referred to as a, 'Lesion.'
+Damage done to the person's spinal cord may be referred to as a 'Lesion.'
 The level of paralysis the person experiences may be referred to as Quadriplegia or Quadriplegia/Tetraplegia if the injury they have sustained is located in their neck area.
 If the injury they have sustained is in their Lumbar, Thoracic, or Sacral region, the injury may be referred to as Paraplegia.

 There is the potential for a person to experience an injury to either their back or neck, resulting in a fracture, without paralysis.
 If the person's vertebrae have been fractured or dislocated, but their spinal cord has not been damaged, paralysis may not occur.
 Spinal cord injury is a defining issue in association with SCI.